n0rdy/n0rdy-blog/content/posts/20250203/when-postgres-index-meets-bcrypt.md

 Execution Time: 0.118 ms
 ```

 Still, something faster like SHA-256, SHA-3, BLAKE2 or BLAKE3 might be better choices if a common salt is given.
-Of course, this needs benchmarking, consulting with your security team and checking Postgres support for your particular case before deciding.
+Of course, this needs benchmarking, consulting your security team and checking Postgres support for your particular case before deciding.

 And that's it, the team and the users are happy, the system is healthy again.
 We saved the day, and learned a thing or two about the Bcrypt algorithm.

 That was quite a ride, so thanks a lot for reading my post.
-I really hope it was useful, and I'll see you in my next ones, as more to come soon.
+I truly hope it was useful, and I'll see you in my next ones, as more to come soon.
 Have fun! =)